Jaelene Daniels: Western New York Flash, 2015–2016

 Daniels played in 15 games and scored one goal during the 2016 NWSL season.
 She was in the starting lineup for the Flash in their semi-final game against the Portland Thorns.
 Western New York secured an upset victory over the Shield winners.
 Daniels was once again in the starting lineup for the Championship Game.
 The game went to penalties, she converted her penalty, helping the Flash win the 2016 NWSL Championship.

 North Carolina Courage, 2017–2020

 In January 2017, the Flash were sold and relocated to North Carolina and re-branded as the North Carolina Courage.
 Daniels started in 22 games for the Courage in 2017.
-North Carolina won the 2017 NWSL Shield, but lost in the NWSL Championship game 1-0 to Portland.
+North Carolina won the 2017 NWSL Shield, but lost in the NWSL Championship game 1–0 to Portland.

-Daniels was named to the NWSL Team of the Month for March & April 2018.
+Daniels was named to the NWSL Team of the Month for March and April 2018.
 She was an important part of North Carolina's backline which broke the record for fewest goals conceded, and won the NWSL Shield for the second straight year.
 She played every minute of North Carolina's play-offs games, as the Courage won the 2018 NWSL Championship.
+Following the Courage's 2019 NWSL Championship season, Daniels and teammate Abby Erceg were nominated for NWSL Defender of the Year.

 On November 4, 2020, Daniels announced her retirement from soccer.